bgachara/bgachara.github.io/posts/operating_systems.md

 - They share base OS, have different set of libraries, utilities, root filesystem, view of process tree, networking, IPC endpoints, users.
 - Containers offer lightweight virtualization with less overhead that VMs but also lesser isolation.
+- The difference between a process and a VM is the ABI exposed, processes have network sockets, file descriptors while OS virtualization has virtual NICs, virtual CPU and virtual disks.
 - Containers are built on

-  - Namespace
+### Namespace

 - A way to provide isolated view of a certain global resource to a set of processes, processes within a namespace see only their slice of the global resource.
 - Default namespace for all processes in Linux, system calls to create new namespaces and place processes in them.
   - Mount namespace, isolates the filesystem mountpoints seen by a group of processes.
   - PID namespace, isolates PID numberspace seen by processes, A process can see all other processes in its own or nested namespaces but not in its parent namespace.
   - Network namespace, isolates network resources like IP addresses, routing tables, port numbers, create a virtual ethernet linkto connect parent namespace to new child namespace.
   - UTS namespace, isolates the hostname seen by processes.
   - User namespace, isolates UID/GID numberspace.
   - IPC namespace, isolates IPC endpoints like POSIX message queues.

 - Namespaces API
   - clone(), used to create a new process and place it into a new namespace, general version of fork().
   - setns(), lets a process join an existing namespace,args specify which namespace and which type.
   - unshare(), creates a new namespace and places calling process into it, flags indicate which namespace to create.

-  - Cgroups
+### Cgroups

 - A way to set resource limits on a group of processes.
   - Create separate hierarchies for each resource, or a combined hierarchy for multiple resources together.
   - No new sysstem calls, a special cgroup filesystem is mounted at sys/fs/cgroup.
   - Create directories and sub-directories for different resources and different user classes.

 - Implementations include LXC, Docker leverage these mechanisms to build the container abstractions.
 - Kubernetes and Swarm are used to manage multiple containers across hosts, along with autoscaling, lifecycle management and so on.
 - Kubernetes